tlmnhut/Visualize_PrunedDNN_by_HumanSim/README.md

     pip install -r requirements.txt

 ## Guild to reproduce the experiment
-1. Contact me to get data and stimuli.
-Place the folder *data* and *stimuli* under the project
-directory:
+1. The stimuli and brain/behavior data were collected by [King et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811919303702).
+Please download [their dataset](https://osf.io/ma2rj/) and place the fMRI data (FMRI.mat) in the folder *data*, and the stimuli in the folder *stimuli* as below:

 ```
 .
 ├── data
+    ├── FMRI.mat
+    ├── ...
 ├── stimuli
+    ├── set1
+    ├── set2
 ├── .gitignore
 ├── compute_perturbation.py
 └── ...